-• Note The ARM Compiler toolchain do targets. es not support floating-point exception trapping for AArch64 Note ires a floating-point model that supports exceptions.
-In ARM fault, and is disabled by armclang command-line options such C99 provides the following func tions to clear, test and raise exceptions: void feclearexcept(int excepts excepts);); int fetestexcept(int excepts); void feraiseexcept(int fetestexcept() function returns t that if the Overflow flag was set ears the sticky flags for the given exceptions.
-The he bitwise OR of the sticky flags for the given exceptions, so but the Underflow flag was not, then calling DERFLOW) would return FE_OVERFLOW.
-The feraiseexcept() function rai trap is enabled for an exception r ses the given exceptions, in unspecified order.
-If an exception aised this way, it is called. eve and restore everything about a given exception.
-This the exception is trapped, and the address of the trap handler, if void fegetexceptflag(fexcept_t fexcept_t flagp, int excepts) flagp, int excepts); void fesetexceptflag(const the fexcept_t variable provided. copies all the information relating to the given exceptions into The fesetexceptflag() function copies all the information from the fexcept_t variable into the current floating-point
+The ARM Compiler toolchain does not support floating-point exception trapping for AArche targets.
+The following functionality requires a floating-point model that supports exceptions.
+In ARI Compiler 6 this is enabled by default, and is disabled by armclang command-line options suc as -ffast-math.
+C99 provides the following functions to clear, test and raise exceptions: void feclearexcept(int excepts); int fetestexcept(int excepts); void feraiseexcept(int excepts); The feclearexcept() function clears the sticky flags for the given exceptions.
+The fetestexcept() function returns the bitwise OR of the sticky flags for the given exceptions, sthat if the Overflow flag was set but the Underflow flag was not, then calling fetestexcept(FE_OVERFLOW FE_UNDERFLOW) would return FE_OVERFLOW.
+The feraiseexcept() function raises the given exceptions, in unspecified order.
+If an exception raise this way, it is called.
+C99 also provides functions to save and restore everything about a given exception.
+This includes the sticky flag, whether the exception is trapped, and the address of the trap handler, any.
+These functions are: void fegetexceptflag(fexcept_t flagp, int excepts); void fesetexceptflag(const fexcept_t flagp, int excepts); The fegetexceptflag() function copies all the information relating to the given exceptions in the fexcept_t variable provided.
+The fesetexceptflag() function copies all the information relating to the given exceptions from the fexcept_t variable into the current floating-point environment.
+Note